Training Discriminative Models to Evaluate Generative Ones: Methods

-The simple fact of changing this seeds can have great impact on the generative models training and thus induce a variability in the results.
-To show that the variability of results come mainly from the instability of the generator and not from the classifier, we compare our results with results computed with a KNN classifiers instead of neural networks.
-As KNN classifiers are deterministic classifier, if the random seeds produce variability with this kind of classifier, the instability necessarily comes from the generators.
+The simple act of changing these seeds can have great impact on the generative models training and thus induce a variability in the results.
+To show that the variability of results comes mainly from the instability of the generator and not from the classifier, we compare our results with results computed with KNN classifiers instead of neural networks.
+As KNN classifiers are deterministic, if the random seeds produce variability with this kind of classifier, the instability necessarily comes from the generators.
 The KNN classifier is however not a good option for our evaluation methods because it is not adapted for complex image classification.

 The classifier was chosen to be a deep neural network because they are known to be difficult to train if the testing set distribution is biased with respect to the training set distribution.
-This characteristic is put to good use in order to compare generated dataset and hence generative models.
-If $D_{gen}$ contains unrealistic samples or samples that are not variate enough, the classifier will not reach a high accuracy.
-Moreover to investigate the impact of generated data into the training process of a classifier, we also experiment the method by mixing real data and generated data.
+This characteristic is put to good use in order to compare generated datasets and hence generative models.
+If $D_{gen}$ contains unrealistic samples or samples that are not diverse enough, the classifier will not reach a high accuracy.
+Moreover, to investigate the impact of generated data into the training process of a classifier, we also experiment the method by mixing real data and generated data.
 The ratio between generated data over the complete dataset is called $\tau$.
 If $\tau=0$ there is no generated data and $\tau=1$ means only generated data.

-We call our final score for a generator $G$ the \textit{fitting capacity} (Noted $\Psi_G$) because it evaluates the ability of a generator to fit the distribution of a testing set distribution.
+We call our final score for a generator $G$ the \textit{fitting capacity} (Noted $\Psi_G$) because it evaluates the ability of a generator to fit the distribution of a testing set.
 It is the testing accuracy of the classifier $C$ over $D_{Test}$ trained by a generator when $\tau=1$.

+It is important to note that for fair comparison, whatever $\tau$ the total number of datapoint used to train the classifier is constant, i.e. more generated data lead to less real data.

 We evaluate models with the generator or discriminator architecture proposed in \cite{Chen16}.